1manprojects/marrss/README.md

 This Software was created to implement different scheduling approaches for an academical ground station network and to evaluate their performance for different scenarios.

 ## Wiki
-Wiki and documentaion is comming soon.
+Wiki and documentaion are comming soon.

 **License:** [CC-BY-NC](https://github.com/1manprojects/marrss/blob/master/License.txt)